Reg Smythe: Early cartooning career

 After the army, he took a job as a telephone clerk for the General Post Office in London.
 He married Vera Toyne in 1949; they had no children.
 He continued to design theatrical posters in his spare time, and was advised to become a professional cartoonist.
-He sent thirty cartoons to an agent, who sold two to Everybody's magazine for more than his weekly wage at the GPO.
+He sent thirty cartoons to an agent, who sold two to Everybody's Weekly for more than his weekly wage at the GPO.
 While retaining his day job, he was soon drawing sixty cartoons a week, using "Reg Smythe" as his professional name.
 The cartoonist Leslie Harding (alias "Styx") worked for the same agent, and became his mentor.

 He contributed to publications like the Fishtrader's Gazette and the Draper's Record, and drew sketches of council meetings for local newspapers.
 In 1950 he went freelance, and drew cartoon features like "Smythe's Speedway World" for Speedway World and "Skid Sprocket" for Monthly Speedway World, as well as cartoons for the London Evening Standard, Reveille, Punch, and the Daily Mirror, where he contributed to the paper's "Laughter Column".